 Decide which services you will be offering

 This can be a vast topic of discussion, but it surely needs a concrete answer.
-You know that you are launching a creative agency, as its name indicates, belongs to the creative industries.
+You know that you are launching a creative agency, as its name indicates, which belongs to the creative industry.
 However, they are so many focal points so you should decide what kind of services you would like to offer.
 For example, if you have extensive experience in graphic design, you could base your agency on that.

 At the beginning of your agency’s journey, it is always wiser to stand on your own feet and knowledge to grow.
 When financial conditions permit it, you may choose to expand your business horizons and offer more services.
-Of course, this is not necessary since many agencies decide to focus on one kind of creative services and become the best in that respective field.
+Of course, this is not necessary since many agencies decide to focus on one kind of creative service and become the best in that respective field.

 Be wise when choosing a niche

 Happy businesses and professionals are the ones that have found the niche that their content speaks to.
 They have made the right connections and have found the right ways to approach their target clientele.
-For you, as a rising agency owner, you have to choose amongst servicing B2C or B2B companies, small or big businesses, or everything altogether.
+For you, as a rising agency owner, you have to choose between servicing B2C or B2B companies, small or big businesses, or everything altogether.
 Your decision should come after meticulous research and calculations.

 Our advice is that you need to choose a niche and guarantee a substantial piece of the pie.
 For instance, focusing on B2B companies may allow you to work with key players in the business market, and even close long-lasting deals with them.
 A specific pool of targeted clients will relieve you from the need to constantly learn about a new business or industry, which takes time and effort.
-Let us not forget that you can create a name for your agency if you choose to specialize in specific industries or business size.
-At some point, your creative agency may be the first one that pops in a company’s mind when looking for design services.
+Let us not forget that you can create a name for your agency if you choose to specialize in specific industries or business sizes.
+At some point, your creative agency may be the first one that pops into a company’s mind when looking for design services.